antonsold/DL-Project/README.md

 # DL-Project
-This repository contains two course projects for the Deep Learning (EE-559) course in EPFL.
+This repository contains two course projects for the Deep Learning (EE-559) course at EPFL.
 ## First project
 The goal was to test different architectures to compare two digits visible in a two-channel image.
 It aims at showing in particular the impact of weight sharing, and of the use of an